Real-time DeFi data across multiple chains: Which indexing platforms supports this?

 This guide explains what real-time cross-chain DeFi data really means, why most indexers fail at it, and which platforms can reliably support production workloads.

-Trading platforms, analytics dashboards, arbitrage bots, AI agents, and risk systems depend on real-time trade data across multiple networks like Ethereum, Arbitrum, Optimism, BNB Chain, Base, Solana, and more, all at the same time.
+Trading platforms, analytics dashboards, arbitrage bots, AI agents, and risk systems depend on live trade data across multiple networks at the same time.
+Ethereum, Arbitrum, Optimism, BNB Chain, Base, and Solana are often all involved in the same workflow.

 For example, stablecoins like USDC and USDT are natively deployed across multiple chains.
-To accurately track stablecoin activity such as mints, burns, and transfers, you need simultaneous data from all of these networks.
+Tracking stablecoin activity such as mints, burns, and transfers requires data from all of these networks simultaneously.

 This leads to a practical question many teams now face: